 What to wear to an engagement party to be the best-dressed guest

-what to wear to an engagement party
+three women in street style shots showcasing what to wear to an engagement party

-(Image credit: Getty)
+(Image credit: Getty Images)

 “Assessing the setting is a great place to start,” says Farrah-May Archer Boadi, Styling Team Lead at Stitch Fix.
 “If you are at a garden party, opt for a floral midi dress and wedges so you don’t sink into the grass with stiletto heels!
 Evening cocktail parties tend to be a bit more formal, so try a slip dress or a chic trouser suit, styled with a cami underneath, strappy heels, and some chunky gold jewelry.”
-Checking in with the host about what’s expected from the dress code (or, if you’re not close, utilizing friends or family to do the digging for you) will help you to decipher the best look for the occasion.
+Checking in with the host about what’s expected from the dress code (or, if you’re not close, utilising friends or family to do the digging for you) will help you to decipher the best look for the occasion.

 1. Midi dresses

-(Image credit: Getty)
+(Image credit: Getty Images)

 Naturally, an engagement party is a great time to hone in on romance, so the more whimsical your midi dress, the better.
-Think features like swishy skirts, structured bodices, and puff sleeves, alongside full-bloom or ditsy floral prints and pastel hues.
+Think features like swishy skirts, structured bodices, and fuller sleeves, alongside full-bloom or ditsy floral prints and pastel hues.

-If the fear of thigh rub puts you off wearing the best dresses, make sure to slip on a pair of the best anti chafing shorts.
+If the fear of thigh rub puts you off wearing the best dresses, make sure to slip on a pair of the best anti-chafing shorts.
 Acting similarly to shapewear, they'll smooth your silhouette and protect your thighs.

 2. Jumpsuits

-(Image credit: Getty)
+(Image credit: Getty Images)

 If you're looking for a little more drama, try a wide-leg jumpsuit.
-Similarly to working out what to wear with wide leg pants, you'll want the top half of the jumpsuit to be more fitted, to balance out full trouser legs, but add in some heels and you've got a really chic party outfit.
+Similarly to working out what to wear with wide leg trousers, you'll want the top half of the jumpsuit to be more fitted, to balance out full trouser legs, but add in some heels and you've got a really chic party outfit.

 A styling tip… Petites can find that voluminous jumpsuits swamp their frame, so choose a style with straps, a low neckline, or a nipped-in waist to compensate.